-The first layer should be a wicking material to keep moisture away from the skin.
-Columbia Cozy Cabin Thermal Leggings are a good example of a quality base layer.
-REI Midweight MTS Crew Shirt provides a great moisture wicking first layer.
+The first layer should be a wicking material to keep moisture away from the skin These are a good example of a quality base layer made by Columbia.(Youth Midweight Warm Tight) and (Youth Baselayer Warm Absorbent Midweight Crew 2)

 For colder days, a fleece top or jacket make a good second layer.